Chargeback Management: In-House or Outsourced?

 Table of Contents

-- What is Chargeback Management
+- What is chargeback management?

-To prevent these unwanted costs and repercussions, fighting your chargebacks is a must, especially if you know you’ve done right by the customer.
+Chargeback management is intended to help merchants not only confront fraudulent chargebacks, but manage and prevent chargebacks before they happen.
+To prevent the costs and consequences of chargebacks, fighting them is a must, especially if you know you’ve done right by the customer.
 But should you try to fight those disputes on your own, or is it better to call in a professional?
 Let’s weigh the pros and cons.

-What is Chargeback Management?
+What is chargeback management?

 - Security.
 Chargeback management starts with compliance and security.
 Use secure payment methods, POS terminals, online payment processing, and so on.

-- Prevention Alerts.
+- Prevention alerts.
 Using prevention alerts from a management company in tandem with providers like Ethoca or Verifi will allow you to potentially prevent a significant number of chargebacks by pausing the process and allowing for a direct resolution with the cardholder.

-- Customer Service.
+- Customer service.
 Good customer service, transparent refund policies and procedures, and clear transaction details will go a long way in avoiding chargebacks.

 Here are just a few reasons merchants might decide to go it alone:

-- Data Security.
 Data security is a big concern nowadays, and as such, business owners are often hesitant to share their sensitive data with outside parties.
 They might worry about data breaches or exposing their customers’ information, or they could just be embarrassed about what someone would find behind the curtain.
 Either way, they want to keep their data from outside eyes.

 By calling in a chargeback representment team, you get: